-The EPS growth for this quarter relative to the same quarter a year earlier for KRFT (933.33%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
-Furthermore, growth from Q5 to Q1 beat estimates, for this year and next, by more than 25%.
-This is considered extremely upbeat, hence KRFT passes the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for KRFT (-43.27%) is below the minimum 18% that this methodology likes to see for a "good" growth company.
+KRFT fails the first requirement.

 ANNUAL EARNINGS GROWTH: [FAIL]

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
 KRFT's annual earnings growth rate over the past five years of 12.91% fails this test.